jenriver/jax-bonsai/CONTRIBUTING.md

    Please ensure your contribution is a single commit (see {ref}`single-change-commits`)

-10. Create a pull request from the JAX-bonsai repository and send it for review.
+7. Create a pull request from the bonsai repository and send it for review.
     Check the {ref}`pr-checklist` for considerations when preparing your PR, and consult [GitHub Help](https://help.github.com/articles/about-pull-requests/)
     if you need more information on using pull requests.